Mexican Cauliflower Rice & Chicken Stuffed Peppers

 - Cut the peppers in half and remove the seeds.
 Place them on a baking sheet and bake for 10 minutes.
 Remove from the oven

-- In a pan on medium heat, sautee the onion, garlic and tomatoes in olive oil for 5 minutes until the onion becomes translucent in colour.
+- In a pan on medium high heat, sauté the onion, garlic and tomatoes in olive oil for 2 minutes until the onion becomes translucent in colour.

-- Add the chopped chicken and cook for 5-7 minutes until the chicken is cooked through.
-Lower the heat to medium low and add in the cumin, paprika, chilli powder and lime juice.
-Allow to simmer for 5 minutes.
+- Add the chopped chicken and cook for 4-5 minutes until the chicken is cooked through.
+Lower the heat to medium and add in the cumin, paprika, chilli powder and lime juice.

-- Add in the cauliflower couscous and cilantro and stir to ensure everything is well combined.
-Cook for 3-4 minutes until the cauliflower becomes slightly tender (don't overcook it!).
+- Add in the cauliflower rice and cilantro and stir to ensure everything is well combined.
+Cook for 3-4 minutes until the cauliflower becomes tender (don't overcook it!).

 - Fill each pepper with the mixture and return to the oven to cook for 10 more minutes.